 The decision in one sentence

 AI chatbot: when you need conversational Q&A on a defined knowledge base. n8n / workflow automation: when you have deterministic, multi-step business processes (no chat needed).
-Custom AI agent: when an autonomous, decision-making system needs to combine reasoning, tool use and integrations.
+Custom AI agent: when an autonomous system needs to combine reasoning, tool use and integrations.

-These aren’t competing technologies - they’re different layers of the AI stack.
+These are not competing technologies, they are different layers of the AI stack.
 Most mature systems use all three.

 What each one actually is